squirro/training/README.md

 ## Getting Started

 ### Requirements
 To use the examples here, you will need to install the squirro toolbox.
-The Squirro toolbox is available to all Squirro Partners and Developers [Here](https://squirro.atlassian.net/wiki/display/DOC/Toolbox)
+The Squirro toolbox is available to all Squirro Partners and Developers [Here](https://squirro.atlassian.net/wiki/display/DOC/Toolbox).
+If you would like access to the Squirro Data Loader, please contact support@squirro.com.

 ### Python
 To use the Squirro Toolbox, you must have Python2 intalled.
 Please note that the Squirro toolbox does not support Python3 (yet).